blogscot/calculator/README.md

 parcel build index.html -d docs --public-url ./
 ```

-You can have a look at the deploy calculator [here](https://blogscot.github.io/calculator/).
+You can have a look at the deployed calculator [here](https://blogscot.github.io/calculator/).